|

 Motivation

-something doesnt have to be taken in just the literal sense of
+something,” can be taken in the literal sense of “coercion under threat of

 Imagine that you are a child